How will an IVA affect my home?

 PayPlan helped a government worker who owed over £40,000 on unsecured loans and credit cards.

 After paying for his monthly mortgage payment and high transport costs, he was unable to afford any payments to his unsecured debts.
-He was worried about bankruptcy as it could affect his future employment and his mortgaged property may also be sold.
+He was worried about bankruptcy as it could affect his future employment so was looking for alternative debt solution.

 We set up an IVA where he put his property on the market which was sold within twelve months.
 The equity from the sale was approximately £15,000 and paid into the IVA in full and final settlement of his unsecured debts.